aosabook/500lines/ci/chapter.rst

 ````

-`results` is used by a test runner when it has finished a test run and needs to report its results.
-The format of this command is results:<commit ID>:<length of results data in bytes>:<results>.
-The <commit ID> is used to identify which commit ID the tests were run against.
-The <length of results data in bytes> is used to figure out how big a buffer is needed to read the results data into.
-Lastly, <results> holds the actual result output.
+`results` is used by a test runner to report the results of a finished test run.
+The format of this command is `results:<commit ID>:<length of results data in bytes>:<results>`.
+The `<commit ID>` is used to identify which commit ID the tests were run against.
+The `<length of results data in bytes>` is used to figure out how big a buffer is needed for the results data.
+Lastly, `<results>` holds the actual result output.

 ````python
         elif command == "results":